ChromeUniverse/Personal-website/posts/freelancing.md

 The age-old question of "am I actually good enough to do X" usually stems from self-doubt rather than someone else actually questioning your abilities, especially when you're starting out - unless, of course, you're  actually convincing clients you've got what it takes to get the job done, but you're not even going to get to that point if you don't believe in yourself to begin with.

 Now, being confident in your skills is important.
 But there's no point in dreaming of working as a freelance full-stack web developer extraordinaire when you can't even build a basic portfolio page.
-Keeping your expectations in check with your real-world skills is not only a good way to avoid frustrations down the line but can also help you define which services you're better fit to sell.
+Keeping your expectations in check with your real-world skills will help you avoid frustrations down the line, define which services you're better fit to sell, and most important of all, reveal your technical and/or professional weaknesses so you can addresss them.

 ### What the heck does "being successful" mean anyway?

 Starting your own indie business is **not** like taking tests at school or winning a medal in a Math Olympiad.
 In fact, it's anything but:
-- There's no "A+ grade" - there are no straightforward metrics to compare your current performance to an "ideal" level (not even revenue statistics!)
+- There's no "A+ grade" - there are no straightforward metrics to compare your current performance to an "ideal" level (not even your revenue stats)
 - Most of the time you also won't be able to directly compare yourself to your competition
 - Heck, you might not even be sure who your competition is in the first place!
-- Most importantly, **you literaly cannot cheat**!
+- Most importantly, there are no shortcuts, and **you literaly cannot cheat**!
+You're either making money or you're not.

 The point is, when it comes to running your own business, success is a very vague idea by itself.
-It could mean earning 7 figure yearly profits, but it could also just mean having more time to spend with family or to enjoy your hobbies.
-In any case, unless you really depend on freelance work as your main source of income, here's my advice:
+It could mean earning 7 figure yearly profits, but it could also just mean having a better work-life balance than a regular job - **it's up to you**.
+In any case, if freelancing is a "side hustle" and not your main source of income, here's my advice:
 - **Don't strees out too much** about things not working out.
 - Make peace with the fact that **not everything is under your control**, but things that are might be an opportunity for improvement and growth.
-- **Be patient** and opportunities will come your way.
+- **Be patient** - opportunities will come your way.
-- Focus your energy on **growing your business**: build a nice portfolio, invest in some marketing, provide top-notch customer support, and most importantly, *build awesome products*.
+- Focus your energy on actions that **grow your business**: build a nice portfolio, invest in marketing (if you can), provide top-notch customer support, and most importantly, *build awesome products*.

-### Admin work advice (or lack there of)
+### Advice for admin work (or lack there of)

 Unfortunately, I don't have much advice in terms of how to do administrative tasks (scheduling meeetings, contracts, finances, bookkeeping, taxes, etc.) as I just wasn't earning enough to justify worrying about that sort of stuff.
 Sorry!